 01 of 06

-Make a paint brush roll up to keep your brushes clean and organized.
-We used to keep ours in a mug and the mug was always tipping over.
-This paint brush roll up is perfect for toting to classes and none of the brushes fall out when you drop it!
+Make a paintbrush roll-up to keep your brushes clean and organized.
+This is a better alternative to a mug which always tips over.
+This paintbrush roll-up is perfect for toting to classes and none of the brushes fall out when you drop it!

 Continue to 2 of 6 below.